keithauxmos/xcore_sdk/examples/freertos/spi_i2c_slave/README.rst

         nmake run_example_freertos_spi_i2c_slave

-If successful, you should see the following print messages in the console:
+If successful, you should see the following print messages in the console when there are SPI and I2C transfer from host:

 .. code-block:: console

-    Hello from tile 0
-    Hello from tile 1
-    Hello from tile 0
-    Hello from tile 1
-    Hello from tile 0
-    Hello from tile 1

-And all four LEDs should be blinking.
+SPI SLAVE xfer done
+i2c_slave_rx called

 **Congratulations!**  You've just built and run your first application for xcore.